DylanMoriarty/dylanmoriarty.github.io/app/_blog/10-NationalGeographic.md

 <div class="images"><img src="../assets/graphics/blog/ngm/layers.png" style="height:300px"><fig>Layer stack for the map</fig></div>

 The satellite layer is very saturated & dynamic.
 Much to strong for my purposes.
-Following an example  <span class="tooltip">AJ Ashton<i class="fa fa-info-circle fa"></i><span class="tooltiptext">AJ is the lead Cartographer at Mapbox. <a href="https://github.com/ajashton">He does really cool stuff</a>, and was nice enough to lend some advice while I worked on this.
-Thanks!</span></span> did in the style <span class="tooltip">Satellite Afternoon<i class="fa fa-info-circle fa"></i><span class="tooltiptext"><a href="https://github.com/mapbox/mapbox-studio-satellite-afternoon.tm2">You can view this style on Github</a>, or pop check it out in Mapbox Studio Classic from the default list they provide.</span></span>, I used their image-filter to achieve a natural look.
+Following an example {% include bits/tooltips.html face="AJ Ashton" longtext="AJ is the lead Cartographer at Mapbox.
+[He does really cool stuff](https://github.com/ajashton), and was nice enough to lend some advice while I worked on this.
+Thanks!" %} did in the style {% include bits/tooltips.html face="Satellite Afternoon" longtext="[You can view this style on Github](https://github.com/mapbox/mapbox-studio-satellite-afternoon.tm2), or pop check it out in Mapbox Studio Classic from the default list they provide." %}, I used their image-filter to achieve a natural look.

 <div class="images"><img src="../assets/graphics/blog/ngm/sat_1.jpg" class="ib"><fig>Satellite layer hue shifted to green tones.</fig></div>